vaibhavtewari/vamana/README.md

-This code is currently not packaged and need to be checked out git clone https://github.com/vaibhavtewari/vamana.git
+This code is currently not packaged and need to be checked out <br />
+git clone https://github.com/vaibhavtewari/vamana.git

 Additional code requirements